dhad4g/Lexington/docs/CSR.md

 ### Machine Exception Program Count `mepc`

 *0x341*

-***Delegated to Trap Unit***
+$~~~~$ **Atomic**

 This read/write register holds the address of instruction that was interrupted or caused an exception when a trap is encountered in machine mode.
-See the [Trap Unit](./Trap.md) for detailed trap behavior.
 This implementation uses `IALIGN`=32 and thus the least significant two bits are always zero and write values to these bits are ignored.

+When `trap_insert` is asserted `mepc` is set to `trap_pc`.

 ### Machine Cause Register `mcause`

 *0x342*

-***Delegated to Trap Unit***

 This read/write register encodes the event type that caused a trap.
-Only legal values are allowed to be written.
+Any XLEN value is allowed to be written to this register.
 The MSB is asserted if this trap was caused by an interrupt.
 All other bits encode the trap type.

-See the [Trap Unit](./Trap.md) for detailed trap behavior.
+When `trap_insert` is asserted `mcause` is set to `trap_cause`.

 **Table 6.** Interrupt trap codes